n0xite/hunter/README.md

 Then run hunter.py and input your search target full name.
 Hunter will now print out results for your search in a list.

+# Config
+mod - Queries to be searched
+DefaultDelayMax - Max delay in randomized default delay DefaultDecision - Default decision for automatic link preview.
+(Empty field for manual choice during execution) LinkMax - Amount of links to be opened in browser (if user agrees)

 # Required modules
 - time
 - pickle